LAST UPDATED: JANUARY 2022 / EFFECTIVE: JANUARY 2022

 Contractual Changes Required by the GDPR

-This Data Protection Rider (including the Model Contract Clauses, particularly at clauses 9 and 11.3) and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation (a “Claim”) shall be governed by and interpreted in accordance with the laws of Republic of Ireland.
-The parties irrevocably agree that the courts of Republic of Ireland have exclusive jurisdiction to settle any Claim.
+- The Rider and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation (a “Claim”) shall be governed by and interpreted in accordance with the laws of Ireland.
+The parties irrevocably agree that the courts of Ireland have exclusive jurisdiction to settle any Claim.

 Please accept or sign and return the Data Protection Rider to acknowledge your agreement of these terms.